miraland-labs/ore-private-pool-srv/README.md

 ## Install

-To install the CLI, 2 approaches are recommended:
+To install the private pool server, 2 approaches are recommended:

 **Approach One**: install from crates.io directly, use [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):